LinReTraCe/LinReTraCe/KNOWN_ISSUES.md

 Now that PERF-R1 has vectorised the star expansion, the remaining hot spot is a batch of small `eigh` calls plus a few `einsum` contractions, which BLAS already threads.
+On the Fortran side, PERF-R2 removed the polygamma bottleneck, so the same caution applies there: profile before assuming the kernel is still where the time goes.
 A dedicated compiled kernel would only be worth it if profiling after PERF-R1 still shows the per-k work dominating.
 Do not start here.